kammitama5/kammitama5.github.io/_posts/2018-4-26-Thursday-April-26th.md

 ## But..what do I know..I'm just a student :D
 - /shrug/
+- to be clear, I *do* like the company and what they do, but I'm really just interested in Haskell at the moment. :D
+- so yeah...I probably won't be doing that anytime soon..besides *maybe* looking at the questions, when I'm good enough in Haskell, and using them to practice solving things in Haskell :D (so on my own and not timed).

 ## In other news...
 - I've been accepted for OPLSS!!